sangeeth5320/photostory/README.md

 # microposts
-This is a simple chat blog , anyone can create account and post their content
+This is a simple chat blog written on meteor , anyone can create account and post their content